rusty1968/rot-reducer/docs/structure.md

 ### The interpreter: `Platform`

-`Platform` is a single-method trait the board layer implements:
+`Platform` is a single-method trait the platform layer implements:

 ```rust
 pub trait Platform {